Providence plays Georgetown in Big East Tournament - WTOP News

 New York; Wednesday, 6:30 p.m.
 EDT

-The Friars have gone 10-10 against Big East opponents, with a 9-2 record in non-conference play.
-Providence averages 11.8 turnovers per game and is 7-5 when it turns the ball over less than its opponents.
+The Friars’ record in Big East play is 10-10, and their record is 9-2 in non-conference play.
+Providence is seventh in the Big East scoring 72.8 points while shooting 44.8% from the field.

-The Hoyas are 2-18 against Big East opponents.
-Georgetown is 2-8 when it has fewer turnovers than its opponents and averages 11.4 turnovers per game.
+The Hoyas are 2-18 in Big East play.
+Georgetown allows 78.0 points to opponents and has been outscored by 6.7 points per game.

-Providence is shooting 44.8% from the field this season, 4.3 percentage points lower than the 49.1% Georgetown allows to opponents.
-Georgetown averages 8.3 made 3-pointers per game this season, 1.3 more made shots on average than the 7.0 per game Providence allows.
+Providence’s average of 8.4 made 3-pointers per game this season is only 0.8 more made shots on average than the 7.6 per game Georgetown allows.
+Georgetown averages 71.3 points per game, 2.4 more than the 68.9 Providence gives up.

-Jayden Epps is scoring 18.0 points per game and averaging 2.5 rebounds for the Hoyas.
-Dontrez Styles is averaging 13.5 points and 5.2 rebounds over the last 10 games.
+Jayden Epps is shooting 38.3% and averaging 18.0 points for the Hoyas.
+Dontrez Styles is averaging 13.5 points over the last 10 games.

 LAST 10 GAMES: Friars: 5-5, averaging 70.8 points, 34.5 rebounds, 13.9 assists, 6.4 steals and 4.0 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 74.1 points per game.